Leveraging graph neural networks and mobility data for COVID-19 forecasting: Introduction

 Although the integration of mobility data improves accuracy, several limitations persist.
 Dense connectivity in mobility graphs often introduces noise, leading to less stable predictions, particularly in regression tasks.
-This issue is partially addressed in \cite{Kapoor2020} through a spatio-temporal GNN incorporating both spatial and temporal edges.
+This issue is partially addressed in \cite{Kapoor2020} by a spatio-temporal GNN that incorporates both spatial and temporal edges.
 Still, the approach does not explore graph simplification techniques, such as backbone extraction, to filter out insignificant connections.
 Similarly, Sarkar et al. \cite{Sarkar2022} focused on explainable GNN frameworks for identifying high-risk regions but relied primarily on static population features, neglecting dynamic relationships observed in mobility networks.

 Li et al. \cite{Li2024} applied machine learning techniques, including GNN and XGBoost, to analyze the spread of COVID-19 in Southern California, integrating socioeconomic characteristics and regional mobility data.
-While their approach demonstrated strong predictive performance, it relies on fixed temporal windows with weekly data, which limits adaptability to dynamic changes in disease transmission patterns.
-This rigid structure fails to capture the evolving nature of epidemic trends over time.
+While their approach demonstrated strong predictive performance, it relies on fixed temporal windows for weekly data, limiting its adaptability to dynamic changes in disease transmission patterns.
+This rigid structure fails to capture the evolving nature of epidemic trends.
 In contrast, the use of sliding windows with variable lengths introduces overlapping temporal sequences, enhancing the robustness of predictions by capturing both short- and long-term dependencies.
 Furthermore, exploring variable window sizes and prediction horizons remains underexplored within the COVID-19 forecasting task.